shamansir/ielm/README.md

 ## Terminology

-* _Chunk_ is a callable line of Elm code, an expression; it is not allowed to define such expressions on the top level (i.e. w/o indentation) of a common Elm file, but in case of iElm — it is the only way to actually evaluate this expression;
+* _Chunk_ is a callable line of Elm code, an expression; it is not allowed to define such expressions on the top level (i.e. w/o indentation) in a common Elm file, _but_ in case of IElm — it is the only way to actually evaluate this expression;
 * _Screen_ combines two concepts in one: a block of code with Elm-style imports, Elm-style definitions and _"Chunks"_, and preview of this code, where all these _chunks_ are evaluated and could be observed and controlled;
 * _Cell_ is the result of single _Chunk_ evaluation, i.e. the result of the expression;